Canon 4000D vs 600D

 - More modern: Reflects 7 years of technical progress since the 600D launch.

-Reasons to prefer the Canon EOS 600D:
+Arguments in favor of the Canon EOS 600D:

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.7") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 230k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.